j3rrywan9/scala-notes/Course1.md

 ```scala
 def abs(x: Int) = if (x > 0) x else -x
 ```
+What you see here is that the `if-else` is actually an expression.
+It's not a statement where you have to set a variable and then return a variable.
+It's an expression.

 ### Rewrite rules for Booleans

 ### Value Definitions

+We have seen that function parameters can be passed by value or by name and in fact the same distinction applies to definition.

 The `def` form is "by-name", its right hand side is evaluated on each use.